borab96/price-process/README.md

 # Price process generator

-This library provides various generators of stochastic processes modelling real price processes.
-The generated synthetic price data can be used in Monte Carlo simulations (or similar statistical experiments) and potentially even to train ML algorithms.
+This library provides various vectorized generators of stochastic processes modelling price dynamics.
+The generated synthetic price data can be used in Monte Carlo simulations (or similar statistical experiments) and potentially as training data.

 Currently the implemented/planned generators are